Hokkaidō Shrine: History

+The three pioneer deities were important in the development of a "pioneer theology" which was significant to the early development of State Shinto.

+In 1964, Sapporo-jinja was renamed the "Hokkaidō Shrine" (Hokkaidō Jingū) and officially upgraded to one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government supported shrines.
+The soul of Emperor Meiji was also newly enshrined there in 1964.
+The building was destroyed by a fire in 1974, but was later restored in 1978.

 Overview

 The area of the Hokkaido Shrine is 180,000 m2, and is adjacent to Maruyama Park.
 During the season which cherry blossoms in the area bloom, the shrine is crowded with people enjoying Hanami.
 Many people also visit the shrine during Japanese New Year to go Hatsumōde.

 From June 14 to 16 in every year, the Main festival of Hokkaido Shrine, also called "Sapporo Festival" (Sapporo Matsuri), is held, and the line of people bearing Mikoshi parades down the street which leads to the shrine.
 It also manages Scouting activities.